GET INVOLVED. TODAY.

 Is this you?
 Join the coalition!
 Signing on as a partner is an easy process; click on this link, fill out the form, and we will respond to you quickly.

 This short survey will help us identify the major concerns facing the language services community, as well as potential solutions to those problems.

-If you are a language advocate, enthusiast, working in an agency serving a population with language barriers, policymaker, student or professional, be a champion of change!
-Use the form below to join us and make an impact and this letter of invitation to start the conversation about advocacy for language rights.
+If you are a language advocate, enthusiast, if you are working in an agency serving a population with language barriers, if you are a policymaker, student or language professional, you can be a champion of change!
+Use this link to join the FREE LANGUAGE ADVOCACY TRAINING and start the conversation about how to advocate for language rights.

 Share your Language Service Story